 Delay 1 - (Service failure)Terminal train

-out of service transferred to slow buses.
+out of service transferred to slow buses.10:45 arrive at terminal

 10:50 Checked-in luggage (I don’t normally do this)